jornane/php-saml-sp/README.md

 # Introduction

-This library allows web applications to allow users to authenticate with SAML IdPs.
+This library allows adding SAML Service Provider (SP) support to your PHP web application.

 **NOTE**: because this library contains its own minimal implemention of "XML Signature Verification" it **really** requires an audit before it can be